mk590901/cloud_measurement_app/README.md

 ## Introduction

-The goal of the project is to developing a universal widget for controlling and visualizing a certain virtual (for now) measuring instrument.
+>The goal of the project is to developing a universal widget for controlling and visualizing a certain virtual (for now) measuring instrument.
 In this case - this is a temperature sensor.

 ## Concept

-The widget is a tile consisting of several elements: an icon with animation elements, a measurement result field and a button that allows you to initiate or interrupt a measurement.
+>The widget is a tile consisting of several elements: an icon with animation elements, a measurement result field and a button that allows you to initiate or interrupt a measurement.
 The color of the widget changes depending on the received measuring value: out of range, critically low, low, normal, and then increasing according to the same principle.
 The main idea is to create a common measuring panel for a certain number of sensors in the form of a vertical list of items, each of which is a widget of a separate device or a property of a complex device.

+## Implementation

 ## Picture I